fredericGette/Wp81Wiimote2/README.md

 ## Usage

-Wp81wiimote2 executes the following steps:
+The executable goes through the following steps:
 - Stop the communication between the Windows Bluetooth stack and the Qualcomm Bluetooth stack.
 - Reset the Bluetooth controller.
 - Start *Inquiry* in a loop to detect Bluetooth devices (you have to press simultaneously the buttons 1 and 2 of the Wiimote or the _sync button_).